Conversionโ€ขโ€ข6 min read

 • Cover image or profile photo.

-• The bio itself (on the platform) that drives traffic to the link.
+• The bio on the platform that drives traffic to the link.

 The weekly test protocol

-You don't need a fancy experimentation platform.
-Here's what works:
+You do not need a fancy experimentation platform.
+Here is what works:

 3. Compare.
 Whichever version converted better, keep.
 Then repeat with a new variable.